Aman0509/learningJavaScript/Control-Structures/README.md

 ## [Loops in JS](https://drive.google.com/uc?export=view&id=1vi7o5Gb2aXUHH91UqtbgQUoBJFZSiLLo)

+Loops are a fundamental programming concept that allow you to execute a block of code repeatedly.
+In JavaScript, there are several types of loops that you can use:

 | for loop | for-of loop | for-in loop | while loop |
 | :--- | :--- | :--- | :--- |
 | Execute code a certain amount of times (with counter variable) | Execute for every element in an array | Execute for every key in an object | Execute code as long as a condition is true |